Article

 If you are a caregiver for an elderly loved one who is scheduled to have surgery, be sure to discuss post-operative care with the doctor beforehand.
-This will help ensure that both you and your loved one are aware of what to expect and know what steps to take in order to make sure a smooth recovery.
+This will help both you and your loved one be aware of what to expect and know what steps to take to ensure a smooth recovery.

 Create a plan for care before surgery.
 This will help ensure that everything is taken care of when the senior is recovering from surgery.